 What are the ages for your program?

 2.9 – 6 years.
-This is a state regulation for Primary and Kindergarten programs.
+This is a state regulation for Preschool and Kindergarten programs.

 What is the main benefit of a Montessori education?

 Montessori private preschool is a preparation for life.
 Independence, confidence, and an inquiring mind are the results of this education, achieved through a sense of order and respect.
 Montessori is a sensorial education and the children are effortlessly able to classify and categorize their world through the work in the Prepared Environment of the Montessori classroom.